EVerest/libocpp/README.md

 - register_connection_state_changed_callback

-  used to inform about the connection state (connected = true, disconnected = false)
+  used to inform about the connection state to the CSMS (connected = true, disconnected = false)

 #### Functions that need to be triggered from the outside after new information is availble (on_... functions in the charge point API)